CharliePalm/Francis/README.md

+# UPDATE 11/2023:
+Notion has upgraded their formula API, and as such, Francis needs an update too.
+This is almost done, but I may have to sacrifice some ease of use for more difficult functionality.
+The API has been changed to include object-esque references, and this leads to primitive operations breaking down if we define these object types.
+For example:

+    // define DB property as being Notion's 'text' type: const myText = new Model.Text('');
+    // ideally, we could both compare, and access the member methods of myText: myText.length(); // compiler should allow since length is a function call, not a property in the new API myText.
+    const myOtherText = new Model.Text('');
+    myOtherText === myText; // compiler should allow as we can compare strings in Notion myOtherText === 'test'; // compiler should allow as we can compare primitive strings in Notion

+The third case is where my current implementation of the compiler is breaking down.
+I've done some troubleshooting as defining a 'notion string type' as both the union and the intersection of the primitive string and the NotionString, but to no avail.
+I'm still working on this, just wanted to let everyone know that this is still in progress, and I haven't abandoned the project.
+If you have any suggestions here, let me know - as long as this header is on the readme I don't have a solution.

+It's also possible that I'm overthinking this, and most people won't create formulas complex enough to utilize 100% of this functionality anyways, but I don't want users to be potentially held back from creating super complex formulas by anything.

 # Francis

 F.R.A.N.C.I.S.
 (Formula Readability And Notion Compilation Improvement Stack) is a somewhat complicated but powerful and programmer friendly way of getting around the difficulty of writing large formulas in Notion.